intosins/amazon-sign-in-clone-create-account-clone/README.md

 ![Icon1](images/amazon2.ico)

-Amazon Sign-in Clone with Amazon Create Account Clone is a HTML clone of amazon sign-in and create account page.
+Amazon Sign-in Clone with Amazon Create Account Clone is a HTML clone of Amazon sign-in and create account page.

-I am not responsible for any damage caused using this clone of amazon sign in and amazon create account clone.
+I am not responsible for any damage caused using this clone of Amazon sign in and Amazon create account clone.

 ## Screenshots